rediscookbook/rediscookbook/recipes/atomically_pipeline_multiple_commands/recipe.md

 ### Solution

 Use the MULTI/EXEC command to create a queue of commands and execute them atomically.
 Use the `MULTI` command to start the queue.
-Redis reponds with an `OK.` Then queue up each command.
+Redis reponds with an `OK`.
+Then queue up each command.
 Finally, use `EXEC` to execute the commands.
 Redis returns a multi-bulk reply with each command's return value.
 In this basic example, we add three values to a list, increment (by 3) a key called 'country-count' and then ask for the range